 Striking a utility line –whether during back yard projects or large excavation work– can have disastrous results if proper procedures are not followed before digging.
-Thousands of pipelines and other utilities run underneath homes and businesses, providing essential services to run all aspects of life from electricity, cable TV, gas, water, and more.
+Twenty million miles of pipelines and other utilities run underneath homes and businesses, providing essential services to run all aspects of life from electricity, cable TV, gas, water, and more.
 Fortunately, there are innovative technological and communications systems to promote facility safety and reduce damage to underground utilities.

 Infrastructure in the United States is critically important to the 328 million Americans who depend on abundant, reliable energy in their daily lives.
 Whether it is the 2.8 million miles of pipeline, 56,800 wind turbines, 200,000 miles of high voltage power lines, 5.5 million miles of local distribution lines, or host of other renewable and traditional sources, energy resources course through the veins of the American economy.

 The United States is rocketing into the future at a shockingly rapid pace.
 Autonomous vehicles, drones, artificial intelligence, and blockchain are only the beginning of the story, and Aii is dedicated to researching the shortfalls, promoting creative solutions, and encouraging the prudent use of technology across industry.
 Crypto and cybersecurity will also become increasingly critical to the economy and national security in the next few years.